back toGeorge Irving File Home

 1975 The Devils Father Urbain Grandier Whiting University Theatre Newcastle Bruce Alexander

-Artaud at Roudez Louis Jouvet Marowitz Open Space Theatre and Rome
+1976 Artaud at Rodez Louis Jouvet Marowitz Open Space Theatre and Rome Clive Merrison

 1977 Othello Iago Shakespeare Northcott Theatre Exeter, and tour Geraldine James 'Iago, played by George Irving, is pure 20th century treachery.
 As cunning and plausible as today's con man, he offers a friendly word in the ear while slipping the knife of doubt neatly between the shoulder blades.'